Learn pGenie in Y Minutes¶

 Open freeze1.pgn.yaml:

-This pins the generator to a specific content hash.
-Commit this file too - it ensures anyone running pgn generate on this project will get identical output.
+Commit this too.
+Anyone who runs pgn generate on this project gets identical output.
 See the Freeze File reference for details.

 Suppose you want to track individual album tracks and disc information: